How Does Your Car Fit?

 Everyone's car fit is different, it all depends on your shape, size, and vision.
 The best way for anyone to ensure their car is fit correctly to them is to get education from a Car Fit Technician.

-The Car Fit program, offered through TriHealth Seniority in partnership with TriHealth Think First and a Bethesda Foundation community grant, is one way to get this safety education.
-Car Fit events are run by nurses, therapists, fire department staff and police officers who have been through Car Fit Technician training.
+The Car Fit program, offered through TriHealth Community Benefit/TriHealth Think First Injury Prevention Program, is one way to get this safety education.
+Car Fit events are run by therapists, fire department staff and police officers who have been through Car Fit Technician training.
 Transportation is vital to staying engaged as we age, and remaining safe while driving is part of that.

 Making sure your car is fit for your safety isn't just for older individuals, it's important for anyone of driving age.
-Think First and Seniority offers Car Fit at many TriHealth locations or check online for all the Car Fit offerings in your area.
-Or, you can check out the Car Fit brochure for more details on safely adjusting your car.
+Think First offers Car Fit at several TriHealth locations or check online for all the Car Fit offerings in your area.